The best accounting software for small businesses 2025

 • Compliant with Making Tax Digital for VAT

-• QuickBooks app has been designed to be easy to use, even for those with no accounting knowledge
+• Easy to use app, even for those with no accounting knowledge

 QuickBooks cons